-15. REPORTS
+15. Reports

 15.1.
-The Principal Investigator is required to submit the following reports:
+The Primary Investigator is required to submit the following reports:

 - Annual progress reports: due every 12 months from the Clinical Trial Grant start date, as stated on the executed Clinical Trial Grant Agreement (see Terms and Conditions 2.1).
-A short summary in language intelligible to the lay reader should also be submitted for possible use in FightMND publications and on our website; - Interim reports: brief six-monthly reports of no more than two pages on project progress; - Final report: required within six weeks after completion of the Clinical Trial Grant.
+A short summary in language intelligible to the lay reader should also be submitted for possible use in FightMND publications and on our website; - Interim reports: brief six-monthly reports of no more than three pages on project progress; - Final report: required within twelve weeks after completion of the Clinical Trial Grant.
 A detailed final report covering the whole trial will be substituted for the annual report.
 In addition, a summary should also be provided in language intelligible to the lay reader.
 Researchers must avoid the use of jargon and technical language and should pitch the summary at the level of a science feature in a broadsheet newspaper.
-The summary may be used in FightMND publications; and - FightMND Research Symposium: the Principal Investigator is required to present progress of the Clinical Trial study annually, and at the FightMND Research Symposium. - Notification of Milestone achievement: The FightMND Research Co-ordinator, Dr Davor Stanic, should be notified when the Clinical Trial has achieved agreed milestones, by email to researchgrants@fightmnd.org.au.
+The summary may be used in FightMND publications; and - FightMND Research Symposium: the Primary Investigator is required to present progress of the Clinical Trial study annually, and at the FightMND research symposium. - Notification of Milestone achievement: FightMND should be notified and supporting documents provided when the Clinical Trial has achieved agreed milestones, by email to Dr Davor Stanic at researchgrants@fightmnd. org.au.

 15.2.
-The final instalment of the Grant will be paid only after receipt of the final report and its approval by FightMND.
-Payment may be delayed further if reports are not submitted on time and/or if clarification is required.
+Instalments of the Grant will be paid only after receipt of relevant and agreed milestone achievement and receipt of progress reports and their approval by FightMND.
+Payment may be delayed if reports are not submitted on time and/or if clarification is required.

 15.3.
-Feedback to people living with MND and/or Carers.
+Feedback to people living with MND and/or carers.
 All grantees are encouraged to provide regular information on their research to be circulated by FightMND for patients and carers.
 Where volunteers are involved in research, grantees are required to provide regular feedback to the participants and FightMND, in addition to annual reports and publications.